📍 Where can I find this module?

 Direct creation #

-In the case of the initialinvoice project progress invoice, after selecting the customer account and carefully filling in the invoice subject, you will need to import the lines of one or more quotations or purchase orders, using the Import quotation lines and Import purchase order lines buttons available at the bottom of the page.
+When creating theinvoice progressinvoice for a project, after selecting the customer account and carefully entering the invoice subject, you should import the lines from one or more quotes or purchase orders using the "Import quote lines" and "Import purchase order lines " buttons located at the bottom of the page.

 When the invoice is saved, the progress number is automatically incremented according to the previous progress invoice selected.